 Both of these options are ideal for minor emergencies like essential equipment repairs or late payments for associates.
 At first glance, your problems appear small, but ignoring them could be catastrophic in the long-run.
 Broken equipment can halt the workflow and have customers filing complaints about the slowdown.
 A missed associate payment could put a strain on your business relationship and set you up for a precarious financial situation.

-Anyone who is hoping to give their business a financial boost can apply for a loan online and see if they’re approved right away.
+Anyone who is hoping to give their business a financial boost can apply for funding online and see if they’re approved right away.
 The streamlined approval process can give you the results you’re waiting for within 24 hours.
 If you’re approved, you can get access to your funds within 24 to 72 hours.

-Whether you’re looking for commercial loans in Houston or work capital funding in New York City, your chances of getting good results are high — especially when you’re comparing it to the approval ratings of traditional banking institutions.
+Whether you’re looking for commercial funding in Houston or work capital funding in New York City, your chances of getting good results are high — especially when you’re comparing it to the approval ratings of traditional banking institutions.
 Our approval rating is more than 80%.

 Your business doesn’t have to fall victim to the 44% failure rate after five years.
 With the right type of funding, you can make improvements to your business and exponentially grow your capital.
 The decision can make a lasting impact so that you keep your doors open for more than five, ten, or fifteen years.
 You can use this financial help to go the distance.